ebuckler/handbook/docs/03-policies/vacation-and-time-off.md

 -  Up to 40 hours (5 days) of unused vacation can be carried over per calendar year.
 These unused, accrued vacation days DO NOT aggregate year-on-year.
 -  Bloom also offers an additional 64 hours (8 days) of Floating Holiday time to be used at the employees discretion.
 -  The office is closed collectively between Christmas (Dec 25) and New Years (Jan 01) and is considered holiday time outside of the Floating Holidays.
--  If, for any reason, you are unable to work the expected hours on your project for reasons other than PTO (if for example your project team or role on the project is blocked) please notify someone on the Bloom management team (Lauren, Emily or Sofia).
+-  If, for any reason, you are unable to work the expected hours on your project for reasons other than PTO (if for example your project team or role on the project is blocked) please notify someone on the Bloom management team (Lauren, Emily or HR).
 We will help determine the right next steps.

 ### Part-time employees